wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    Many of the specialized terms used in this document are defined in DNS Terminology [RFC7719].

-   The key words "Closest Encloser" and "Source of Synthesis" in this document are to be interpreted as described in [RFC4592].
+   The key words "Source of Synthesis" in this document are to be interpreted as described in [RFC4592].

    "Closest Encloser" is also defined in NSEC3 [RFC5155], as is "Next closer name".